 Wherever you are, we’ve got you covered.
 We’re based in NYC, but our work is global.
-We will travel to your home in person, or come to you virtually (through a combo of technology) for 3-4 days to support you through every moment of sleep training your baby.
+We will travel to your home in person for 3-4 days to support you through every moment of sleep training your baby.

 The Mommywise Method was developed by Founder Natalie Nevares, over the course of her many years helping parents to sleep train their babies in their homes.
 Our sleep training specialists focus on your baby, and integrate lots of common sense with emotional and logistical support.
 Your baby is unique.
 There is no cookie-cutter sleep training “solution” that’s going to work for all babies.
 Books don’t know your baby, or help you make decisions in the middle of the night.
 They don’t help you understand if your baby is crying because she needs something, or if she’s just waking out of habit.
 If we work together, one of us will be with you, in your home or virtually, holding your hands before, during and after your baby is sleep trained, so you’re not freaking out or worried that you’re doing something wrong.
 That is why we get to know your particular situation.
 We consider your baby’s age, developmental stage, personality, and even the architecture of your home.
 Will there be crying?
 Yes, because babies use their voices to object to change.
 However, our #1 goal is to make sleep training as easy as possible.
 If your baby needs something, we will attend to her needs.
 If her voice and behavior shows us that she is just fussing because she’s tired and trying to fall asleep, we will coach you to give her more space.
 We’re training both of you.